People

 Julia’s senior thesis explored how food provisioning influences wildlife behaviors relevant to pathogen transmission.
 She analyzed video data of White Ibis to explore drivers of, and variation in, aggressive behaviors of hand-fed birds.
 Julia was president of Lilly Branch Audubon Society, and will pursue graduate studies in Memphis on house finch eye disease.

-Since 2014, the Hall Lab has mentored students through the NSF-funded Population Biology of Infectious Diseases REU at UGA.
+Since from 2014-2022, the Hall Lab mentored the following students through the NSF-funded Population Biology of Infectious Diseases REU at UGA.

 • 2022: Annie Cramer developed models of wildlife infectious disease under land use change.